Niekmereu/Finding-Similar-Customers/README.md

 This algorithm finds similar customers in the Yelp dataset review data: https://www.kaggle.com/yelp-dataset/yelp-dataset.
 It uses Minhashing, Local Sensitive Hashing and the Jaccard similarity.

 The ratings itself are deleted.
-We subsequently only want to find customers that have rated the same restaurants (similar customers).
+We subsequently only want to find similar customers, namely customers that rated the same places.

 # Minhashing
 The matrix is businesses x customers with a 1 if a user rated a business.
 Implicit permutations (hash functions) are used to find the first row in which a user has a 1.
 The matrix that is formed is called a signature matrix.
 This signature matrix is much smaller than the original one.